-Both employers' and employees' organizations in higher professional education are represented in the board of Zestor.
-Parties are equally represented in Zestor, which is reflected in the choice to subjects and in the elaboration of these subjects.
+The fund stimulates renewals in the sector's labour market policy, professionalization policy and health policy, taking innovations in education and social developments into consideration.
+Both employers' and employees' organizations in higher professional education are represented on the board of Zestor.
+Parties are equally represented in Zestor, which is reflected in the choice of subjects and in the elaboration of these subjects.

 The board has placed the activities of Zestor in three core tasks:

-- 1. Supporting the collective agreement process - Proactively collecting relevant information and initiating and carrying out research for the collective bargaining process and the sector (universities of applied sciences) - 2.
+- 1. Supporting the collective agreement process - Proactively collecting relevant information and initiating and carrying out and initiating research for the collective bargaining process and the sector (universities of applied sciences) - 2.
 Supporting the sector in developing and giving substance to the collective agreement These activities aim at passing on knowledge and experience within and to the sector.
-Meetings, pilots and stimulation schemes are set up to gain experience in particular subjects and to pass on knowledge. - 3.
+Knowledge networks, meetings, trial projects (pilots) and stimulation schemes are set up to gain experience in particular subjects and to pass on or share knowledge. - 3.
 Facilitating universities of applied sciences and operating jointly Universities of applied sciences and their employees will benefit from joint action to a larger extent than they would if each university acted individually, for itself only.
 This concerns both activities that take place on a regularly recurring basis and activities of a permanent nature.

-The social partners have established that the fund, apart from addressing activities linked directly to the collective agreement, has an independent function, for the benefit of the sector, in research into recent and future developments in the labour market.
-Further to this function, the fund will take several initiatives.
-Under the guidance of Zestor, the universities of applied sciences have developed the branch RI&E for universities of applied sciences.
-Apart from that, the universities of applied sciences have mapped out work-related risks and knowledge is now shared.
+The parties to the collective agreement have established that the fund, apart from addressing activities linked directly to the collective agreement, has an independent function, for the benefit of the sector, in investigating recent and future developments in the labour market.